instructlab/eval/docs/ci.md

 To run the unit tests, you can run `tox -e unit` or `tox -e unitcov` if you want to generate coverage metrics as well.

-In CI, the tests are run with Python 3.11 on Ubuntu and MacOS runners - you can see the details [here](https://github.com/instructlab/eval/blob/main/.github/workflows/test.yml)
+In CI, the tests are run with on Ubuntu and MacOS runners - you can see the details [here](https://github.com/instructlab/eval/blob/main/.github/workflows/test.yml)

 ## Functional tests